Gluten-Free Scallion Pancakes

 Sesame oil or avocado oil for frying

-In a large bowl, combine the cassava flour, arrowroot starch, and 1 teaspoon of sea salt; whisk well.
+In a large mixing bowl, add the cassava flour, arrowroot starch, baking powder, and 1 teaspoon of sea salt.
+Whisk well until fully combined.

+Add 1 cup of the boiling water and mix well with a spoon.
+You can also use your hands if you can handle the heat - I used the spoon until cool enough, then continued kneading with my hands.
+If the dough is still dry and not fully sticking together, slowly add the rest of the water and knead until you form a springy, but not so sticky, ball of dough.
 If it seems dry, add a bit more water, but be sure not to add too much!
 You don't want soggy and soft dough or you will have a hard time working with it.
-If it gets too wet, knead in a bit more cassava flour.
+If it gets too wet, knead a bit more cassava flour into the dough.

 Divide the dough in half, and then in half again.

-Next, divide each quarter in half and roll into balls with your hands.
-If you followed these instructions right, you will have 8 equal-sized balls of dough.
-Cover with a damp kitchen towel over the bowl and set aside.
+Roll each quarter into balls with your hands.
+If you have followed these instructions correctly, you will have 8 equal-sized balls of dough.
+Place them in a bowl or on a plate and cover with a damp kitchen towel.

-Grab one dough ball and keep the rest covered.
+Take one ball, leaving the rest covered under the damp kitchen towel.
 Between two pieces of parchment paper, smush down the piece of dough using the palm of your hands to flatten it.
 Still keeping it between the parchment paper, use a rolling pin to roll out the dough, flattening it until it is very thin.

 Carefully roll the dough up into a cylinder shape.
 Then, take one end and begin tucking it in until you end up with something that resembles a pinwheel or cinnamon roll.

-Repeat these steps with the remaining dough balls.
+Place the uncooked dough on a plate and cover with a damp towel.
+Repeat these prepping steps with the remaining dough balls.

-Once ready, place a large flat skillet over medium heat and add enough oil to cover the bottom of the pan.
-We oiled our pan by using a cooking brush to spread a thin even layer on the bottom of our pan, reapplying between each cooking time.
+Once you have flattened and scallion'd all the pieces of dough, place a large flat skillet over medium heat.
+Brush a small dollop on the bottom of the pan to keep the dough from sticking, but not too much to make the dough become a deep-fried creation.
+We oiled our pan by using a cooking brush to spread a thin even layer on the bottom of our pan, reapplying between each pancake.

-Carefully transfer the pancake to the heated pan and cook for about 3 to 5 minutes or until nicely browned.
-If you are using our cooking brush method, brush some hot oil on the un-fried side before flipping.
-Fry the other side for about 3 minutes, or until crispy and browned.
+Carefully transfer the pancake to the heated pan and cook for about 3 to 5 minutes on each side or until nicely browned.

-Transfer the cooked pancake to a wire rack to cool while you fry up the rest.
+Transfer the cooked pancake to a wire rack to cool while you cook up the rest.
 Be sure not to wait too long before cutting into and enjoying!
 Best served while warm!